by Libbylawrence

 That night, Lydia sat in her apartment and stroked the little cat that played with a ball of yarn on her bed.
 I am very glad Kal-El brought this animal to me.
 Caring for it gives me companionship of a kind I never knew in my era.
 All animal life was regulated behind government containment.
 This cat belonged to my predecessor, and Kal brought him from her Chicago apartment after the Crisis.
 I feel as if Streaky II is a fitting friend to me as I adjust to this still-strange life.

-She scanned a few files on a computer and frowned in concern.
+Scanning a few files on a computer, she frowned in concern.
 “This link to the Fortress computers is necessarily limited in scope, yet it did identify my foe from this morning.
 His name is Vortex, and he did indeed battle the first Supergirl.
 His real name was Porgus, and according to Kara Zor-El’s records, he died in that conflict through no fault of her own. (*) Bizarre.
-Was I in fact dueling a phantom?
+Was I, in fact, dueling a phantom?”

 [(*) Editor’s note: See “Vortex,” Adventure Comics #414 (January, 1972).]